SKI LIFTS AND SKI-PASSES:

 Your dog can come always come with you, but on the ski lifts they must wear a muzzle for the safety of the other passengers.

-Remember to leash your four-legged friend: moreover, the dog-friendly area in Dossi in Cavalese is open to let your dog run freely all around.
+Remember to leash your four-legged friend: moreover, the dog-friendly areas in Dossi in Cavalese and in Tesero near the playground are open to let your dog run freely all around.

 • Can I swim in the lakes of Fortebuso and Stramentizzo?